caramcc/dbd-television-project/README.md

 - `threaded_tv_show_data.rb` - used to get the majority of the data on each TV show.
 Reads from the previously generated json file to get the list of shows to look up, then query both the TV Rage API and the OMDb API for more detailed data about each show.
 Writes the output to a json file in the form `caramcc_tv_show_data_*.json`.

 - `nsy_threaded_tv_show_data.rb` - similar to `threaded_tv_show_data.rb`, but does not match start year for the TV shows when searching for data on OMDb.

-- `sort_through_flags.rb` - generates json file of each flagged show, sorted by flag, for manual review.

 - `scraperbot/twitter_handle_scraper.rb` - used to scrape twitter handles from FanPageList.